benhaub/ccsToCMake/README.md

 If you're not using FreeRTOS for your project then skip this step.

-Texas instruments usually provides a Quick Start Guide for their microcontrollers like (this one)[https://software-dl.ti.com/ecs/SIMPLELINK_CC3220_SDK/2_20_00_10/exports/docs/simplelink_mcu_sdk/Quick_Start_Guide.html].
+Texas instruments usually provides a Quick Start Guide for their microcontrollers like [this one](https://software-dl.ti.com/ecs/SIMPLELINK_CC3220_SDK/2_20_00_10/exports/docs/simplelink_mcu_sdk/Quick_Start_Guide.html).
 It will tell you which version of FreeRTOS is officially supported.
 Once you know then you must checkout a version using the available tags in the FreeRTOS submodule otherwise the Source directory will not be populated with any files.

 ### 4. Building